code-rhapsodie/ezdataflow-bundle/README.md

-# Code Rhapsodie eZ Dataflow Bundle
+# Code Rhapsodie Ibexa Dataflow Bundle

-EzDataflowBundle is a bundle
-integrating [Code Rhapsodie Dataflow bundle](https://github.com/code-rhapsodie/dataflow-bundle) into Ibexa 4.0+.
+Ibexa DataflowBundle is a bundle integrating [Code Rhapsodie Dataflow bundle](https://github.com/code-rhapsodie/dataflow-bundle) into Ibexa 4.0+.
 Dataflows can be piloted from an interface integrated into the Ibexa backoffice.
-EzDataflow bundle is intended to manage content imports from external data sources.
+Ibexa Dataflow bundle is intended to manage content imports from external data sources.

 > Note: before using this bundle, please read
 > the [Code Rhapsodie Dataflow bundle documentation](https://github.com/code-rhapsodie/dataflow-bundle/blob/master/README.md).